Grabsky/Claims/README.md

+#### DISCLAIMER: Resource has been archived due to lack of interest in Minecraft-related development.

 # Claims
 Create protected region and manage it using in-game GUI.
 Limited to 1 claim per user with no exceptions due to (intentional) plugin design.